-- 3.3.3.1.
+- 4.3.3.1.
 For a vehicle to be eligible for an optional rating, the manufacturer must confirm that they expect that 25 percent (average percentage) of the cars sold in the first three years following publication of the optional rating will be equipped with the safety pack, either as standard equipment or as an option.
-In the second three years the manufacturer confirms a fitment of 55 percent average.
-The rating expires after six years, as today. - 3.3.3.2.
+In the second three years, the manufacturer confirms a fitment of 55 percent average.
+The rating expires after six years, as today. - 4.3.3.2.
 Two years after the publication of the optional rating, the manufacturer must contact the Euro NCAP Programme Manager with sales data demonstrating that 25 percent of cars sold in the previous two years were equipped with the safety pack, either as standard equipment or as an option.
-Where the content of the safety pack differs between regions or countries, a check will be made that 25 percent of cars sold were simultaneously equipped, as standard or as an option, with all the technologies relevant to the optional star rating. - 3.3.3.3.
+Where the content of the safety pack differs between regions or countries, a check will be made that 25 percent of cars sold were simultaneously equipped, as standard or as an option, with all the technologies relevant to the optional star rating. - 4.3.3.3.
 Five years after the publication of the optional rating, the manufacturer must contact the Euro NCAP Programme Manager with sales data demonstrating that 55 percent of cars sold in the previous two years were equipped with the safety pack, either as standard equipment or as an option.
-Where the content of the safety pack differs between regions or countries, a check will be made that 55 percent of cars sold were simultaneously equipped, as standard or as an option, with all the technologies relevant to the optional star rating. - 3.3.3.4.
-Failure to contact Euro NCAP with the data required, or failure to meet the fitment rates identified in 3.3.3.2 and 3.3.3.3, will result in the following actions: - A comment will immediately be added to the vehicle's web page on Euro NCAP's website to say that the manufacturer is not currently meeting its commitment to promote and sell the safety pack. - A period of one year will be given to the manufacturer to meet the fitment rates - 3.3.3.5.
-If the two-year target is missed then three years after the release of the optional star rating 25 percent of cars sold over the first three years must have been equipped with the safety pack, either as standard equipment or as an option. - 3.3.3.6.
-If the five-year target is missed then six years after the release of the optional star rating 55 percent of cars sold over the second three years must have been equipped with the safety pack, either as standard equipment or as an option. - 3.3.3.7.
-Failure to meet the fitment rates identified in 3.3.3.5 or 3.3.3.6 will result in the optional star rating being removed from Euro NCAP's website and the manufacturer being precluded from making any further use of the optional rating for that specific model.
-Euro NCAP may exclude the manufacturer from making use of the dual rating for future assessments.
+Where the content of the safety pack differs between regions or countries, a check will be made that 55 percent of cars sold were simultaneously equipped, as standard or as an option, with all the technologies relevant to the optional star rating. - 4.3.3.4.
+Failure to contact Euro NCAP with the data required, or failure to meet the fitment rates identified in 4.3.3.2 and 4.3.3.3, will result in the following actions: - A comment will immediately be added to the vehicle's web page on Euro NCAP's website to say that the manufacturer is not currently meeting its commitment to promote and sell the safety pack.